paracamplus/Yasmini/README.md

 The resulting value will replace `actual` so you may chain this matcher with other matchers.

-All matchers return the input `Expectation` so they may be chained.
+All matchers run the `matchHook` hook and return the input `Expectation` so they may be chained.
 Note however that expectations are counted but not matchers so `expect(...).toBe(true).toBeTruthy()` only counts for one expectation.

 # Adjunctions